 Equity-linked Notes.
 Equity-linked notes (including participation notes and other instruments whose return is determined by the performance of a single equity security, a basket of equity securities or an equity index) are instruments issued by banks or broker-dealers and are designed to offer a return linked to a particular underlying equity or debt security, currency or market.
 If an equity-linked note were held to maturity, the issuer would pay to, or receive from, the purchaser the difference between the nominal value of the underlying instrument at the time of purchase and that instrument's value at maturity.
-The holder of an equity-linked note that is linked to a particular underlying security or instrument, but typically does not receive voting rights as it would if it directly owned the underlying security or instrument.
-Equity-linked notes involve the same risks associated with a direct investment in the underlying security or instrument that they seek to replicate.
+The holder of an equity-linked note that is linked to a particular underlying security or instrument may be entitled to receive any dividends paid in connection with that underlying security or instrument, but typically does not receive voting rights as it would if it directly owned the underlying security or instrument.
+Equity-linked notes involve transaction costs.
+Investments in equity-linked notes involve the same risks associated with a direct investment in the underlying security or instrument that they seek to replicate.